 Evidence of Financial Support

 It is strongly recommended that F/J nonimmigrants carry proof of the financial support and resources reflected on the Form I-20 or DS-2019.
 Proof of financial support bank statements, or financial support letters should be dated within the last 6 months.

 Make sure your original form I-20 or DS-2019 has been PROPERLY ENDORSED by the school official or agency that issued the document.
-For current students, an I-20 or DS-2019 travel endorsement is valid for 12 months, or until the expiration of the document, whichever is first.
-Berkeley International Office generally recommends that the signature be current within 10 months of your re-entry date. ( Please note: Those on F-1 OPT must have the endorsement within the past 6 months).
+For current F/J students, an I-20 or DS-2019 travel endorsement is valid for 12 months, or until the expiration of the document, whichever is first.
+BIO generally recommends that the signature be current within 10 months of your re-entry date.
+(Please note: Those on F-1 post-completion OPT/STEM OPT must have the endorsement within the past 6 months).
 If UC Berkeley issued your I-20 or DS-2019, bring it to Berkeley International Office for endorsing.
 Those with an I-20 or DS-2019 issued by another program sponsor will need to contact that sponsor at least two or three weeks before departure to obtain the necessary travel signature.

-F-1 Students on Post-completion OPT should see OPT Travel Information.
+* F-1 Students on post-completion OPT/STEM OPT see OPT Travel Information .
 J-1 students on post-completion Academic Training should see Academic Training Travel Information for additional documents needed.

 SEVIS (I-901) Fee Payment